Realtors are bringing their inventory into the market at rates significantly lower than other projects, says Sonal Sachdev

 You wouldn’t want to base your home buying decision on market whispers, but if you are looking to buy a home, this is a good window for you to explore opportunities.

-Besides, it is good to get some home loan-led tax-breaks in the current year, especially for those buying their first homes costing no more than Rs.
-40 lakh and taking loans of up to Rs.
-25 lakh.
-They can get an additional deduction of interest from income (Section 80EE) of up to Rs.1 lakh in this fiscal.
+Besides, it is good to get some home loan led tax-breaks in the current year, especially for those buying their first homes costing no more than `40,00,000 and availing of loans of up to `25,00,000.
+They can avail of an additional deduction of interest from income (Section 80EE) of up to `1,00,000 in this fiscal.